A 9-year-old girl from Kansas died Wednesday after being exposed to an extremely rare brain eating amoeba.

-Naegleria fowleri, which is the name of the amoeba, is found in bodies of freshwater.
+Naegleria fowleri is an amoeba that is found in bodies of freshwater.

 Headache, neck stiffness and confusion are just a few of the symptoms, reported the New York Daily News.

-Yust had been hospitalized with the above symptoms, which are also similar to the symptoms of someone with meningitis.
+Yust had been hospitalized with the above symptoms, which are also similar to meningitis.